minchoCoin/capstone-team-24-page/index.md

 [![figure7.png](https://i.postimg.cc/FFq2XM9X/figure7.png)](https://postimg.cc/kDQjxh6T)

 *Figure 7.
 Fashion recommendation result*

+# Acknowledgements
+This graduation project was conducted as part of the 2024 Early-Year Capstone Design Program of the School of Information and Computer Engineering.
+It was carried out as an industry-academic collaboration project, with partial guidance and advice provided by an employee of NAVER Webtoon.
+This work has been registered with the Korea Copyright Commission (Registration No. C-2024-042740), with  Research and Business Development Foundation of Pusan National University listed as the copyright holder.
+The author participated in the work as the creators.

 # References
 1. Yun-Seok Jung, “A Study on the Quantitative Diagnosis Model of Personal